XR Post-Production Processes: Rendering using Amazon AWS

-Rendering is one of the most expensive, time consuming, error prone and challenging tasks of any content creation studio.
-This is a recurrent task that multiple departments must complete.
-After principle photography, audio creation, animation, visual effects the resulting files are rendered if quality is subpar or the file needs artistic edits, then the process has to be started over again.
+Rendering is one of the most expensive, time consuming and error prone tasks of any content creation studio.
+Rendering is a recurring task that multiple departments must complete.
+At some point in the process, several departments, including; principal photography, audio creation, animation, and visual effects will begin to render out files for various purposes.
+If the resulting files have subpar quality or need further artistic edits, then the process has to be started over again.

-As a small to mid-size production studio, there are very real limits to the amount of capital that can be invested in hardware.
-Moreover, software licensing is also limited, as well.
-Our project structure may be predefined by client or may be self-defined and thus set by company protocols.
-Just like all production studios, maximizing our time and resources is a major priority.
-We have large scale computing needs and may face challenges as the project elements are put together, due to use the lack of hardware.
+At a small to midsize production studio, typically there are tight limits to annual hardware and software licensing investment.
+Even if there is a higher level of disparity in project structures, given that each project may be predefined by the client, or in some cases, self-defined, and thus set by company protocols.
+Of course, maximizing time and resources remains a major priority.
+Due to the nature of the sector, studios will have large scale computing needs and may face challenges, as the project elements are put together or multiple projects enter the pipeline.

 The proposed business model has many events which can be drilled down further for analysis.
 Let’s take a look at the new testing phase of the model and the all new bug testing capability that has been added in.
 Whenever, coding, quality and game-play testing is occurring our team and outside testers will submit bugs, or errors/glitches in the system, as they occur.